Ph-Alves/Ph-Alves/README.md

 - 👋 Hi, I’m @Ph-Alves
 - 👀 I’m interested in Being a good programer Back-End, i'm trying to improve everyday
-- 🌱 I’m currently learning C and Java and looking after to learn more C# (the java and C# i didn't started yet)
+- 🌱 I’m currently learning C and Java and looking after to learn more C# (C# i didn't started yet)
 - 📫 How to reach me ph.costaalves@gmail.com